Part-Time Accelerated Bachelor of Science in Diagnostic Medical Sonography (Ultrasound)

 - Credentialed sonographers can apply earned credits towards their degree.

 - Advanced sonography course work focuses on preparing students for specialty certification exams (fetal echocardiography, neurosonography, breast) or an additional credential (RVT).
 Visit www.ardms.org for certification information.

 - Designed to have flexibility to meet the needs of the sonographer with all courses being offered in the online format.

 - Courses are taught by faculty members who are experienced professionals in the field of sonography.

-- Sonographers enrolled in the Expressway accelerated courses receive a significant discount from the normal part-time undergraduate per credit rate.
+- Sonographers enrolled in the part-time accelerated courses receive a significant discount from the normal part-time undergraduate per credit rate.

-For admission to the Diagnostic Medical Sonography Expressway baccalaureate degree program, the applicant must meet at least one of the following requirements:
+For admission to the Diagnostic Medical Sonography accelerated baccalaureate degree program, the applicant must meet at least one of the following requirements:

 - Possess the credential of Registered Diagnostic Medical Sonography (RDMS) awarded by the American Society of Diagnostic Medical Sonography (ARDMS) in at least one specialty (abdominal or obstetrics/gynecology).